openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -latency_percentile       Optional.
 Defines the percentile to be reported in latency metric.
 The valid range is [1, 100].
 The default value is 50 (median).

   Device-specific performance options:
     -nstreams "<integer>"     Optional.
 Number of streams to use for inference on the CPU, GPU or MYRIAD devices (for HETERO and MULTI device cases use format <dev1>:<nstreams1>,<dev2>:<nstreams2> or just <nstreams>).
 Default value is determined automatically for a device.
-Note that although the automatic selection usually provides a reasonable performance, it still may be non - optimal for some cases, especially for very small networks.
+Although the automatic selection usually provides a reasonable performance, it still may be non - optimal for some cases, especially for very small networks.
 See sample's README for more details.
 Also, using nstreams>1 is inherently throughput-oriented option, while for the best-latency estimations the number of streams should be set to 1.
     -nthreads "<integer>"     Optional.
 Number of threads to use for inference on the CPU (including HETERO and MULTI cases).
     -pin ("YES"|"CORE")/"HYBRID_AWARE"/("NO"|"NONE")/"NUMA"   Optional.
 Explicit inference threads binding options (leave empty to let the OpenVINO to make a choice): enabling threads->cores pinning("YES", which is already default for any conventional CPU),